 The Phoenix Fire Department Emergency Medical Services Division provides Paramedic Continuing Education Classes.
 Each session is worth three (3) hours of credit.
 Training sessions are held on Mondays, Tuesdays, Wednesdays from 9:00 am to 12:00 pm.
 If you have questions regarding scheduling, please call Melanie Perez at 602.534.3609 or

-Phoenix Fire Department Emergency Medical Technician - Paramedic program is
+The Phoenix Fire Department Emergency Medical Technician - Paramedic program is accredited by the

 Commission on Accreditation of

 Allied Health Education Programs

 25400 US Highway 19 N., Suite 158

 Program Goal of the Phoenix Fire Department Paramedic Education Program:

 The goal of the Phoenix Fire Department Paramedic Education Program is to prepare competent entry-level Emergency Medical Technicians-Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the advanced Emergency Medical Technician and or Emergency Medical Technician, and/or Emergency Medical responder levels.

 2021 Emergency Medical Systems (EMS) Paramedic Certification Exam.
 (NREMT)

 - First attempt pass rate: 84%

 - 3 Students are eligible for re-test